LEASES

 Ground Lease: $100 monthly

 If Cowboy were a person, he would be that innocent, chubby, boogery child that is always asking for candy.
 CB as we call him, is a middle aged, 16.3 hand gelding who is a retired hunter jumper.
-He has had some time off, but once did lessons and should be fairly simple to bring back into work.
-I would say he needs an intermediate to advanced rider.
+He does lessons and needs an intermediate to advanced rider.
 He only rides English, will not lease to a western rider.

 Nemo